MSPCA Boston Lost Pet Contact Information

 Once you have reported the found animal to animal control and sheltering facilities in your area, posted flyers, spoke with neighbors and scanned the animal for a microchip if no owner comes forward after a few weeks, and you are interested in adopting the animal you have found, please feel free to contact us if you need financial support to have the animal spayed or neutered and receive its vaccines – visit our spay neuter webpage to learn more about our low cost spay neuter programs.

 If you are not able to hold onto the animal until an owner can be found

 If you have found a lost dog, please contact your local animal control office.
 The Animal Control Officer can let you know where they are located or may be able to come and pick up the dog.
 If you bring the dog to the MSPCA, we are required to transfer the dog to the animal control facility of the city or town where the dog was found.
 Bringing the dog to your animal control officer will help them gather all the information they need from you directly and avoid a second trip in the car for the dog.

-If you have found a lost cat or other type of pet, you can bring the animal to the MSPCA during our surrender hours which are Tuesday – Friday 1pm-4pm.
-We will continue to look for the owner while we have the animal in our care.
+If you have found a lost cat or other type of pet, you can bring the animal to the MSPCA during our surrender hours – click here to learn more about surrendering an animal to the MSPCA.